jessebmiller/treacherous-winds/src/common-moves.md

 Choose 1 for each hit:

-* If they go along, they mark XP
+- If they go along, they mark XP
-* If they refuse, you increase your bond with them
+- If they refuse, you increase your bond with them
-* They don't increase their bond with you

-## Act under pressure

-TBD: [-- Act under fire from Apocalypse World --]
+Risks: Have a conversation between players about how each character will feel about this and make any changes needed to keep the game satisfying for everyone

+## Take a risk

+When you **take a risk** discuss with the GM what the risks are then ask the GM how many dice to roll.

+Avoid a risk for each hit.

 ## Read a situation